Reverse Diffusion Sequential Monte Carlo Samplers: Introduction

-A parallel line of research explores diffusion-based neural samplers, which train a neural network to approximate the score function using only the target information. \citet{phillips2024particle, akhound2024iterated,ouyang2024bnem} use novel score matching losses, while VI-based methods \citep{zhang2021path, berner2022optimal, richter2023improved,vargas2023denoising,vargas2023transport} learn the score by optimizing a divergence between forward and reverse processes.
+In contrast to relying on MC estimation during sampling time, a complementary line of research trains a neural network in advance to approximate the score function.
+To this end, some works propose new score matching objectives \citep{phillips2024particle, akhound2024iterated,ouyang2024bnem}, while variational approaches instead optimize divergences between forward and reverse diffusion processes \citep{zhang2021path, berner2022optimal, richter2023improved,vargas2023denoising,vargas2023transport}.

-While promising, diffusion-based sampling methods suffer from two sources of bias: discretization error in simulating the reverse diffusion dynamics and approximation error in the estimated or learned score function.
-Exceptions are \citet{phillips2024particle} and \citet{chen2024sequential}, which reduce the bias of diffusion-based neural samplers using Sequential Monte Carlo (SMC) -- a general tool for sequential inference \citep{chopin2020introduction}.
-However, a recent survey finds that neural samplers still fall short in training efficiency and often rely on special network preconditioning, compared to classical sampling methods \citep{he2025no}.
+While promising, diffusion-based samplers suffer from two sources of bias: discretization error in simulating the reverse diffusion process and approximation error in the estimated or learned score function.
+An exception is \citet{phillips2024particle} which mitigates the bias of a \textit{trained} diffusion-based sampler using Sequential Monte Carlo (SMC), a general inference tool for sequential models \citep{naesseth2019elements,chopin2020introduction}.
+However, such training-based methods remain computationally complex compared to classical sampling methods and often rely on special neural network preconditioning \citep{he2025no}.

-To address these challenges, we develop a training-free diffusion-based sampler, \textit{\ourmethodfull} (\ourmethod), which offers theoretical guarantees.
-Inspired by previous work, we formalize the diffusion-based sampler as a proposal mechanism within an SMC framework.
-At a high level, our algorithm generates multiple trajectories, or \textit{particles}, from the reverse diffusion process using estimated scores.
-To correct for estimation and discretization biases, we design intermediate target distributions to guide resampling of particles at each step, progressively steering them toward the final target distribution of interest.
+To address these challenges, we develop a new diffusion-based sampler, \textit{\ourmethodfull} (\ourmethod) for sampling from unnormalized target distributions, which is training-free and admits theoretical guarantees.
+Inspired by prior work, we formalize diffusion MC samplers as proposal mechanisms within an SMC framework.
+At a high level, \ourmethod{} generates multiple \textit{particles} from the reverse diffusion dynamics using MC-based score estimates.
+To correct the bias in proposals, we introduce intermediate target distributions that guide resampling of particles at each step, progressively steering them toward the final target distribution of interest.

-Crucially, our intermediate target distributions are constructed from byproducts of score estimation, without additional training or computational overhead.
-These targets align with the marginal distributions induced by the final target and the forward noising process, resulting in an \emph{exact approximation} \citep{andrieu2010particle,naesseth2019elements}.
-In contrast, \citet{phillips2024particle} learn neural network-based alternatives which only attain the true marginal at the final step, and \citet{chen2024sequential} prescribe an annealing path to guide the particles.